 Note: The Rule can be highlighted in red, indicating a Trigger sensor meets the triggering condition, even if the Rule is disabled and not sending.

 Also, if a sensor is selected as a trigger of a Condition, and its reading meets the triggering condition, the small dot in the sensor’s graphic will show a small red dot:

 Notifications Will Send for 24 Hours, Then Stop

 If a notification is not Disarmed/Rearmed within 24 hours, it will stop sending.
 Monnit considers 24 hours of notification sending on Snooze enough time for a user to address the triggering condition.
 Therefore after 24 hours, the notification will no longer trigger.
-If a user Disarms/Rearms the Action at that point, it will trigger again.
-But if the Action is not Rearmed, it will no longer trigger.
+If a user Disarms/Rearms the Rule at that point, it will trigger again.
+But if the Rule is not Rearmed, it will no longer trigger.